 But not everyone experiences a reduction in back pain after surgery.
 Studies show it’s difficult for surgeons to accurately predict who will benefit and who won’t.
 For this reason, and because most back pain improves with time, experts recommend trying non-surgical treatments like physical therapy before considering back surgery.

-The overwhelming majority of people who undergo back surgery have no complications during or after surgery.
+Complications: The overwhelming majority of people who undergo back surgery have no complications during or after surgery.
 All surgeries, though, carry some degree of risk.
 The general risks of any back surgery can include:

 Some risks might be higher for certain people.
 And the level of risk may also vary depending on the type of surgery.
 Part of the surgeon’s job is to help you identify your risk from back surgery.
 Talking with your doctor before a back surgery is the best way to understand your personal risk.